 Some people assume that you can only face DWI charges if you are under the influence of an illegal drug, but that’s not the case.
 You can face DWI charges if you are under the influence of a legally prescribed medication at the time of your arrest.
 In fact, you can face charges for being under the influence of over-the-counter medication as well.
 The type of drug does not matter—all that matters is that it has impaired you to the point where you are no longer capable of safely operating a vehicle.
 If you’re found guilty, he is what you could be facing:

-Schedule A Free Consultation With Our Expert DUI Drug Attorneys
+Schedule A Free Consultation With Our Expert DUI Drug Attorneys In New Jersey

 Have you been arrested for driving while under the influence of drugs?
 If so, seek legal representation from skilled criminal defense attorney Steven Hernandez at once.
 To schedule a free consultation, call 732-286-2700 or submit your information using the contact form on this website.